-The Remuneration Committee of the Board comprises five members, namely Mr. LEE Shing Put, B.B.S., Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M, J.P., Mr. LEUNG Ting Yuk, The Hon.
+The Remuneration Committee of the Board comprises five members, namely Mr. LEE Shing Put, B.B.S., Tan Sri Datuk TUNG Ching Sai, J.P., Mr. LEUNG Ting Yuk, The Hon.
 IP Kwok Him, G.B.M., G.B.S., J.P. and Ms. LYU Fang.
 The chairman of the Remuneration Committee is The Hon.
-IP Kwok Him, G.B.M., G.B.S., J.P..
+IP Kwok Him, G.B.S., J.P..

-The primary duties of the Remuneration Committee include reviewing the terms of the remuneration packages of and determining the award of bonuses to Directors and senior management.
+The primary duties of the Remuneration Committee include reviewing the terms of the remuneration packages of and making recommendations to the Board on the remuneration of Directors and senior management.
 The Remuneration Committee was established on 22 November 2018 and its terms of reference are posted on the websites of the Company and the Stock Exchange.
-During the year ended 31 December 2020, one meeting of the Remuneration Committee was held which was held on 16 March 2020 for reviewing the directors' fee and remuneration of directors for the following year and all the committee members attended this meeting.
+During the year ended 31 December 2021, one meeting of the Remuneration Committee was held which was held on 1 March 2021 for reviewing the directors' fee and remuneration of directors for the following year and all the committee members attended this meeting.

-Pursuant to code provision B.1.5 of the CG Code, the remuneration of the members of the senior management (other than the Directors of the Company) by band for the year ended 31 December 2020 is set forth below:
+Pursuant to code provision E.1.5 of the CG Code, the remuneration of the members of the senior management (other than the Directors of the Company) by band for the year ended 31 December 2021 is set forth below:

 In the band of: Number of individuals

-Nil to HK\$1,000,000 2
+Nil to HK\$1,000,000 1

 HK\$1,000,001 to HK\$1,500,000 1

-Details of the Directors' remuneration is set out in Note 10 to the consolidated financial statements of the Group on pages 85 to 89 in this annual report.
+Details of the Directors' remuneration is set out in Note 10 to the consolidated financial statements of the Group in this annual report.